vivier/phomemo-tools/README.md

   Bus 003 Device 013: ID 0493:b002 MAG Technology Co., Ltd ...
 ```
-You can see the serial port in the dmesg and in /dev:
+* You can find the serial port via dmesg or inside /dev/usb, in this case it is /dev/usb/lp0:

 ```
   $ dmesg